Last Updated on

 While the Palace of Versailles is not located within Paris, taking the time to travel 20 kilometres southwest from the city centre to its front gates will be worth the effort.
 From 1682 until the start of the French Revolution in 1789, this lavish countryside manor served as the home of the monarchy.

-The tastes of the royals here cost the French people dearly, but it developed an appetite continent wide for luxury products made in France, an advantage which has held to this day.
+The tastes of the royals here cost the French people dearly.
+It developed an appetite continent wide for luxury products made in France.
+A reputation which has held to this day.
 With over 700 rooms, 2,000 windows, and 1,250 fireplaces, the scale of this place to hard to grasp for most folks.
-With fine art work, frescoes, decadent crystal chandeliers, immaculate French gardens, and so much more, lovers of abundance and excess will want to block an entire day for this attraction.
+With fine art work, frescoes, decadent crystal chandeliers, immaculate French gardens, and so much more.
+Lovers of abundance and excess will want to block an entire day for this attraction.

 I trust this gives you an a introduction to the countless attractions and things to do in Paris.
-One thing that makes Paris so special is that there are so many incredible places to see and things to do in such a small area.
-Many locations have a few places which will leave an impression on you but in Paris, it seems like there is one every few blocks…
+What makes Paris so special is that there are so many incredible places to see.
+Many locations have a few places which will leave an impression but in Paris, it it’s abundant.

 Big thanks to my friends at Monograms and iambassador for arranging this experience.
 I toured with Monograms for 12 days and had an incredible time on the #MonogramsInsider campaign.
 That said, all opinions are my own as they always have been and most certainly always will be.